 - 11 The declared type of an expression in which a function reference appears does not affect, and is not - affected by, the evaluation of the actual arguments of the function. - 13 Execution of an array element reference requires the evaluation of its subscripts.
 The type of an expres- - 14 sion in which the array element reference appears does not affect, and is not affected by, the evaluation - 15 of its subscripts.
 Execution of an array section reference requires the evaluation of its section subscripts. - 16 The type of an expression in which an array section appears does not affect, and is not affected by, the - 17 evaluation of the array section subscripts.
 Execution of a substring reference requires the evaluation of - 18 its substring expressions.
+The type of an expression in which a substring appears does not affect, and - to substring expressions.
 The type of an expression in which a substring appears does not affect, and - 19 is not affected by, the evaluation of the substring expressions.
-It is not necessary for a processor to - 20 evaluate any subscript expressions or substring expressions for an array of zero size or a character entity - 21 of zero length. - 22 The appearance of an array constructor requires the evaluation of each scalar-int-expr of the ac-implied- - 23 do-control in any ac-implied-do it may contain.
+It is not necessary for a processor to 20 evaluate any subscript expressions or substring expressions for an array of zero size or a character entity - 21 of zero length. - 22 The appearance of an array constructor requires the evaluation of each scalar-int-expr of the ac-implied- - 23 do-control in any ac-implied-do it may contain.
 The type of an expression in which an array constructor - 24 appears does not affect, and is not affected by, the evaluation of such bounds and stride expressions. - 25 When an elemental binary operation is applied to a scalar and an array or to two arrays of the same